-- 14A.09 Whenever an employee's days of illness exceed his cumulative credit, the excess days of illness shall be regarded as days of illness without pay. - 14A.10 Sick pay shall be paid for any time lost by reason of illness or injury, to the full extent of sick pay credits available to him at the time of each absence, except where an award is made under The Workplace Safety and Insurance Act 1997. - 14A.11 The number of days or parts of days for which an employee receives sick pay shall be deducted from his Cumulative Sick Pay Credit but no deduction shall be made on account of any day on which an employee would normally be entitled to be off work.
-Absence on account of illness for less than half a day shall not be deducted.
-Absence on account of illness for a half a day or more, and less than a full day, shall be deducted as one-half (1⁄2) day. - 14A.12 (a) An employee absent for more than three (3) consecutive working days shall furnish within seven (7) working days from commencement of absence, a certificate from his physician covering the duration of illness, with first and last dates the employee was seen by the physician.
-The seven (7) day period may be extended by the Division Head if the employee is incapacitated to the extent that he is unable to produce the certificate of illness within that period. - 14A.12 (b) An employee absent for more than twenty (20) consecutive working days shall: - (i) provide immediately following such twenty (20) days, a certificate from his physician covering the illness, the latest date the employee was seen by the physician and the probable date on which the employee will return to duty; and - (ii) provide further certificates from his physician, covering the same information, following each subsequent forty (40) consecutive working days of absence. - 14A.13 An employee shall not be entitled to sick pay in advance of any credit he may earn in the current month.
-Any such credit becomes available on the first day of the succeeding month. - 14A.14 An employee who is injured during working hours and who is required to leave for treatment or is sent home for such injury shall receive payment for the remainder of the shift at his regular rate of pay without deduction from sick leave, unless a physician states that the employee is fit for further work on that shift.

-- 14A.15 An employee may use up to six (6) days of his available accumulated sick credits per calendar year in order to care for ill dependants.
-Such absence shall be deducted from the employee's bank of accumulated sick credits and shall not be considered as breaking a month's service. - 14A.16 An employee who is required to attend to a critical incident or is involved in a serious incident or accident, such that he is unable to work, shall be permitted to take the remainder of the day off without loss of pay and benefits.
+- 14A.12 (b) In the event the employee is hospitalized as an in-patient, the related absence shall not count as an occurrence for the purposes of clause 14A.12(a) and the employee will be paid from the first day of any absence. - An employee absent for more than three (3) consecutive working days shall furnish within seven (7) working days from commencement of absence, a certificate from his/her physician covering the duration of illness, with first and last dates the employee was seen by the physician.
+The seven (7) day period may be extended by the Division Head if the employee is incapacitated to the extent that he/she is unable to produce the certificate of illness within that period. - 14A.13 (b) An employee absent for more than twenty (20) consecutive working days shall: - (i) provide immediately following such twenty (20) days, a certificate from his/her physician covering the illness, the latest date the employee was seen by the physician and the probable date on which the employee will return to duty; and - (ii) provide further certificates from his/her physician, covering the same information, following each subsequent forty (40) consecutive working days of absence. - 14A.14 An employee shall not be entitled to sick pay in advance of any credit he/ she may earn in the current month.
+Any such credit becomes available on the first day of the succeeding month. - An employee who is injured during working hours and who is required to leave for treatment or is sent home for such injury shall receive payment for the remainder of the shift at his/her regular rate of pay without deduction from sick leave, unless a physician states that the employee is fit for further work on that shift. - An employee may use up to six (6) days of his/her available accumulated sick credits per calendar year in order to care for ill dependants.
+Such absence shall be deducted from the employee's bank of accumulated sick credits and shall not be considered as breaking a month's service.